 What is hyphen-21 ?

 Hyphen-21 is a UK charity.
 It was set up in 1994.
-Its aim : to articulate and advocate for the qualities, skills and conditions required for helping people in emotional or other kind of difficulty, particularly people on the edges and outskirts of society.
+The idea behind calling it ‘hyphen’ is very simple : a hyphen is a line which connects.
+For more detail on that, see below.
+The charity’s aim : in the first place, to articulate and advocate for the qualities, skills and conditions required for helping people in emotional or other kind of difficulty, particularly people on the edges and outskirts of society ; in the second place, and more generally, to affirm the centrality of empathic connection between person and person, I and Thou, I and Other, as the bedrock of civilised community and humanity’s best and perhaps only hope for a future in the universe.

 How the charity began

-It was formed at the suggestion of Phyllida Parsloe, then Professor of Social Work at the University of Bristol.
+It was formed at the suggestion of the late Phyllida Parsloe, then Professor of Social Work at the University of Bristol.
 She proposed it as an independent voice for a principled “social work” stand-point, in response to different events and developments in our fractured society, as these occurred.
-Through the consistency of its responses, offered over time, it would aim to establish and clarify, and win authority for, its stand-point and approach.
+Through the consistency of its responses, offered over time, it would aim to establish and clarify, and establish a platform for, its stand-point and approach.
 Abstract statements of aim or intent, or codes of conduct set out in absolute terms, would be insufficient.

 The Underlying Questions